 Uncovering the eco-evo-devo mechanisms underlying the origin and evolution of wing polyphenism in ants

-Left: Queen and Worker from the genus Stigmatomma.
-Right: The high conserved wing patterning network.
+Left or Top: Queen and Worker from the genus Stigmatomma.
+Right or Bottom: The high conserved wing patterning network.
 Ant Image Alex Wild

 Eusociality and wing polyphenism in ants originated together approximately 150 million years ago.
 In contrast to the later evolved ant lineages, where the morphological differences between castes are striking, societies in the basal lineages are comprised of queen and worker castes that are morphologically similar and can both mate and reproduce.
 The only major morphological difference between castes is the presence of wings on queens and their absence on workers, which is thought to be the key genetic step that prevented workers from dispersing from their colonies.
 We are searching for the eco-evo-devo mechanisms that may have led to the origin of wing polyphenism in ants.

 Uncover the eco-evo-devo mechanisms underlying the origin and evolution of the reproductive division

 Oocyte from the ant genus Lasius.
 Image by A. Khila

 The reproductive division of labour between queens and workers is the hallmark of eusociality.
 A main interest in the Abouheif lab is to understand the molecular and developmental mechanisms that produce a queen with fully functional ovaries that can lay millions of eggs in her lifetime or a worker with either reduced reproductive capacities or are completely sterile.
 This is key for understanding ant colonies as superorganisms develop and evolved a germline / soma division.

 Uncover the eco-evo-devo mechanisms underlying origin and evolution of complex worker caste

 Workers in a single colony of carpenter ants (top), big-headed ants (left), and Colobopsis ants (right).